 Other than landowners Silas King, William Sudderth and Wyatt Wilson, there were few permanent inhabitants in the area now known as Buford in the 1860s.
 After the Civil War, when construction began on the railroad from Atlanta, a road crew set up a construction camp near Buford and the railroad soon contributed to an explosion in Buford's growth.
 By 1872, Buford became an incorporated city named after A.S.
 Buford, president of the railroad.
 In the early 1900s, Buford was known as the New York of Gwinnett, thanks to the numerous factories and merchants located in the area.
-Today, the Tannery Row Merchants Association is an organization of local merchants located in Historic Downtown Buford, which offer a wide range of products and services.

 John Ferdinand Espy, a teacher and a Confederate soldier, built the first brick home in Buford.
 "Captain Espy's" home on South Hill Street is still standing today and is one of the finest historic attractions in Buford.